spacetelescope/ins-jwst-community-software/tier2_standards/test_coverage.md

-# Project Have Some Unit, Integration, and/or End-to-End Tests
+# Project Must Have Some Unit, Integration, and/or End-to-End Tests

 This is one of the tier 2 standards.
 See full list [on the overview page](README.md).